drnazmul/nalam-site/instructions.md

 8. Test the full flow: visit nalam.ca, enter email, receive PDF

 Go create the Kit form first.
 Everything else follows from it.

+## Tips

+This comment matters for a different reason.
+Parisa is telling you the market for career transition guidance extends beyond chemistry.
+File this.
+Do not act on it now.
+But when your chemistry guide has 500+ downloads and your email list is growing, a "Physical Sciences Career Guide" covering physics, materials science, and chemistry together becomes a natural second product with a larger addressable audience.